-In this article, we’ll look at the impact it can have on you financially if your assessment isn’t done correctly.
+In this article we’ll look at the impact it can have on you financially if your assessment isn’t done correctly.

 Let’s look at an example where a person has minor physical injuries and also has a psychological injury, but the psychological injury isn’t noted on their certificate of capacity.
 This is the form that’s filled out by the GP during your medical assessment.

 If this person was suffering anxiety or PTSD following the accident, and this prevented them from returning to work for two years, then they would be entitled to lodge a lump sum claim for lost earnings for the full two years.
 This could be a substantial lump sum.
-However, since the GP didn’t note the psychological injury on their assessment, and their injuries were classified as minor, their benefits would be cut off within six months of the accident and they would miss out on tens of thousands of dollars in entitlements.
+However, since the GP didn’t note the psychological injury on their certificate, and their injuries were classified as minor, their benefits would be cut off within six months after the accident and they would miss out on tens of thousands of dollars in entitlements.

 Let’s look at another example, where the injured person has been assessed as having minor injuries, but a pre-existing condition worsens as a result of the accident.
-This is a very real situation that many people will face, as the scheme only provides benefits for minor injuries for a maximum of six months, but the worsening of a condition many take longer than six months to stabilise.
+This is a very real situation that many people face, as the scheme only provides benefits for minor injuries for a maximum of six months, but the worsening of a condition many take longer than six months to stabilise.

 For example, if the injured person had arthritis prior to the accident, but the arthritis became a lot worse as a result of the accident, it may take some time for this to become apparent.
 So it would be easily missed by a GP in a medical assessment in the first six months.